8 Best Outdoor Patio Electric & Gas Heaters of 2023

 - The electric cord could be longer.

-EnerG+ Infrared Electric Outdoor Heater with Remote: Best Outdoor Weather-Resistant Heater
+EnerG+ Infrared Electric Outdoor Heater: Best Outdoor Weather-Resistant Heater

 Pros and Cons of EnerG+ Infrared Electric Outdoor Heater